 true lunar synodic month through the year.
 The length of the synodic month changes

-through the year and the Jewish calendar does not allow for this and actually gets
+through the year and the Jewish calendar does not allow for this and can actually

-a little out of step.
-And some years it gets completely out of sync.*
+get a little out of step.
+And some years it can get completely out of sync.*

 The numerical value obtained was 1 day and 12 hours from the astronomical new moon date and time.
 This value was tested using the Jewish calendar for the year 2011 by adding the value to the astronomical new moon date and time.
 For every month tried the numerical approach was successful in landing on a Jewish Rosh Chodesh date.
 When the Jewish calendar had two dates in the same month the numerical value was successful in landing on one of them.

 the Bible construction for a day, New Moon worship days are from sunset

 using two chodesh dates when the numerical value falls near a sunset

 time is here taken.
 At present Jerusalem times are being used but the